leonardinius/leonardinius.github.io/_posts/2013-12-15-summarizing-my-play-framework-experience.md

   The problems appear when you want to for example - dynamically update certain parts of configurations during application startup, or you notice that form field validation actually behaves differently in Scala and Java versions (different error messages and Java version does not provides all the validations Scala version does) etc...
-  Mostly those are small things, however it something I had to struggle with or inspect and compare Scala and Java version internals.
+  Mostly those are small things, however it's still something I had to struggle with or inspect and compare Scala and Java version internals.
 * Compatibility

   Play is famously known for rewriting Play1 core from Java -> Scala, replacing view system etc...
 So, historical record is pretty bad.
-I can't be afraid the next major version release won't be based on Clojure for example if it will become good-selling trend).
+I can't not to be afraid the next major version release won't introduce, for example, Clojure based stack if it will become good-selling trend).

   Other side of the problem is Scala itself.
 As I understand it - Scala might (and often is) binary incompatible between version updates (even minor ones).
 As an end result - if Play core team decides to change it's compiler